-Abstract: Governments often outsource the provision of goods and services, and then set up mechanisms to deter wasteful spending.
-However, this monitoring of third parties can also be costly.
-In this paper, I use novel administrative data to study the largest monitoring program aimed at detecting and reclaiming Medicare payments for unnecessary hospital admissions.
-I exploit plausibly exogenous variation in the intensity of monitoring across hospitals and across patients, and find that hospitals respond to it by reducing admissions.
+Abstract: Governments often outsource the provision of goods and services, and then set up mechanisms to detect wasteful spending.
+However, these monitoring procedures can be costly to implement or comply with.
+I use novel administrative data to study the largest monitoring program aimed at identifying and reclaiming Medicare payments for unnecessary inpatient admissions.
+I exploit plausibly exogenous variation across hospitals and across patients, and find that hospitals respond to monitoring by reducing admissions.
 I find no evidence that the marginal patient denied admission is harmed, suggesting that hospitals fine-tune their response to target unnecessary care.
-But in doing so, hospitals incur compliance costs and adopt technology specifically for identifying unnecessary care.
+But in doing so, they incur compliance costs and adopt technology specifically aimed at assessing medical necessity.
 For every \$1,000 in savings to Medicare, hospitals incur \$216 in compliance costs.
-My welfare calculations imply that in spite of the costs, increasing monitoring improves welfare.
+My welfare calculations imply that despite the costs, increasing monitoring improves welfare.